 Global Education Concentration

-As a member of the Global Educators Benchmark Group (GEBG), Solebury School is committed to cultivating globally minded young adults.
+Solebury School is notably a member of the Global Educators Benchmark Group (GEBG).
 We believe in GEBG's premise that "the world is an exciting place, and that although divided by time and space, the human race is actually deeply united by its time on earth rather than hopelessly divided by its problems.
 The discovery of how the world faces its common problems is discovery at the highest levels."

 Students must complete 24 credits total, including 12 credits in non-World Language coursework, one Global Education course each year (full-year or a trimester elective), and one ESL or World Language course each year.
 Students must have a combined total of 12 credits in junior and senior year.

 - Cultural Anthropology

 - Weapons of Mass Destruction

 - World History 9